TrustSid/Crypto-Quant-Trading/README.md

 ---

-## 🔒 License

-MIT License.
-You are free to use, modify, and distribute this code with attribution.

----

 ## 🙋‍♂️ Author

 Built by Krishna Siddharth Suresh as part of a personal exploration into quantitative lag trading strategies.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/krishna-siddharth-suresh-5150b2112/) or check out more projects on [GitHub](https://github.com/TrustSid).